Welcome to MicrobeLibrary!

 Guidelines for safely handling microbes at both biosafety level 1 (BSL1) and at biosafety level 2 (BSL2) were developed by the ASM Task Force.
 The guidelines are brief by design for ease of use and provide educators with a clear and consistent way to safely work with microorganisms in the teaching laboratory.

-Now available: Five new Gallery resources and one new Protocol resource.
+Now available: Six new Gallery resources and two new Protocol resource.

 Now Available - Spanish Translations of Gallery Resources

 The Spanish translations of the 2005-2009 Gallery Collection Laboratory Protocols are now available!
 Links to the Spanish translation of Laboratory Protocol image descriptions are provided at the bottom of the individual project page in the 2005-2009 Gallery Collections.
 These translations were provided through the efforts of the ASM International Volunteer Translators Network.

 ¡Las descripciones de las imágenes en el "Gallery" del 2005 al 2009 están ahora disponibles en español!
 Los enlaces a las traducciones en español del material en el "Gallery" del 2005 al 2009 se encuentran en la parte inferior de las páginas de cada uno de los proyectos del "Gallery".
 Las traducciones fueron realizadas por la Red de Traductores Voluntarios Internacionales de la ASM.

 Submit Student Learning Assessments in Microbiology Database Resources - Deadline 12/1/15

 Please review the guidelines below before submitting a resource: Guidelines for submitting